etiennedevaux/planner/README.md

 For each, provide its name, a link to its official site and a short sentence of why it was used.

 # 7 Code Structure

+Some of the code structure, particularly for the droen flight rules has been written in a sub-optimal way in terms of code length, but is designed to facilitate easy maintenance as drone flight rules are subject to change.
+This values developer time over a small increase in code length.

 # 8 Version Control